takiisme/e-commerce-game-website/README.md

-# e-commerce-game-website
+# E-commerce-game-website
-A website for e-commerce website selling online games
+A website for e-commerce website selling online games.